NathanaelA/nativescript-permissions/src/README.md

 Has a dummy library for iOS so that if ask it for any android permissions; it will resolve every one of them as true...

-This plugin also has built in support for the Android `WRITE_SETTINGS` permission that has a completely different permission path.
+This plugin also has built in support for the Android `WRITE_SETTINGS` & `SYSTEM_ALERT_WINDOW` permission that has a completely different permission path.

 ## License